 A 48-hour fast is a form of intermittent fasting that involves taking a 2-day pause on eating while drinking only calorie-free fluids.
-A 48-hour fast may not be suitable for everyone, as it carries certain risks for some groups of people.

 Intermittent fasting as a whole has gained popularity recently due to the potential health benefits of the practice.
 A 48-hour fast is one of the longest fasting durations, with shorter fasting periods being more common.